Flex Opening Term

 Course Materials

-Textbooks can be purchased either in the bookstore or from online sources.
 Please note that some courses may require you to purchase additional materials through a custom coursepack or other materials available online; instructions on how to purchase those items will be delivered by your faculty.
 Faculty will post course materials shortly before their classes begin.
+If needed, textbooks can be purchased either in the bookstore or from online sources.

 Calculator